Minnesota Golden Gophers men's basketball: Rivals

 In the early years of the program, the Gophers had several rivalries that have not extended into the modern era.
 Among them was a rivalry with Hamline University, now a Division III school in St. Paul.
 Hamline had one of the earliest college basketball programs in the country and it was several years before Minnesota competed on equal footing with them; they played as late as 1935.
 The greatest rival of the early years of the program was the Minnesota Aggies, representing the Minnesota School of Agriculture and Mining, which has since been incorporated into the University of Minnesota Twin Cities as the St. Paul campus.
 Minnesota A&M dominated the Gophers, winning ten consecutive games; Minnesota did not get its first win against the Aggies until 1899.
 This rivalry expired especially early, and the two teams did not meet after 1901.

 The Gophers were also an active participant in the early rivalry between Eastern schools and Midwestern schools for basketball preeminence.
 Minnesota broke up a stretch of Ivy League dominance from 1901 to 1906 with their successful 1902 season.
 The Eastern teams – Yale, Columbia, and Dartmouth were early powers – played with a more physical approach, while Midwestern teams used a different method.
 Wisconsin coach Walter Meanwell used the motion offense and "stress[ed] finesse."
 W.C.
 Hyatt, who played for Yale, claimed that "The Minnesota and Wisconsin men played in the style prevalent among most of the girl colleges in the East, that is, the 'no contact' game."

 In the modern era of the program, as is the case with most Big Ten sports, Minnesota's primary rivals are the Iowa Hawkeyes and Wisconsin Badgers.
 In recent years, the rivalry with Wisconsin has become more intense than that with Iowa, primarily due to Wisconsin's rise to basketball powerhouse on the court.
 Minnesota and Wisconsin's games together count towards the Border Battle, an annual trophy given to the points winner of several sports played between the two schools throughout the year.

-The Gophers also have a less heralded rivalry with Ohio State.
-The two teams have very little history together, outside of the 1972 brawl between the teams at Williams Arena.
-That incident still lingers in the hearts of many long-time Buckeye fans.
+The Gophers also have a lesser rivalry with Ohio State.
+The two teams have very little history together, outside of a 1972 brawl between the teams at Williams Arena.